Saworieza/goodhabitz/README.md

 ### Re-direct to the good habitz course page
 * form action sends action to an example course page URL
 * redirect_to path at the end of the method

+Note: this application won't work until you add your specific LTI consumer key and secrets into the secrets.yml file